TLA+ is easy if you know how to abstract

 1. It takes a lot of time to write a specification: A specification can be written in a matter of hours.
 See the talk by Markus A. Kuppe "Weeks of Debugging Can Save You Hours of TLA+".
 For example, to write a spec for a database, I don't need to worry about logging, efficiently handling socket connections and memory, or avoiding SEGFAULTs.
 In real code, I would need to take care of all of these things, but when writing a spec, these details are abstracted away.

-2. A specification is a complete representation of our system: While we can certainly strive to write a full spec of our system, we can also choose to model only tricky parts of the system to verify that certain properties hold.
+2. A specification is a complete representation of our system: While we can certainly strive to write a full spec of our system, usually we choose to model only tricky parts of the system to verify that certain properties hold.

 It is also true that, while formal methods can be used to catch bugs and debugging, they are not a substitute for testing.
 Formal methods help us debug our thinking about the system.

 After we've written the specs, can we make sure that our implementation adheres to the spec?
-We can't, and that's (usually) okay.
-Specs are used to debug the design.
+In the most general case, we can't.
+But that's ok: specs are used to debug the design.

 For completeness, some formal method tools try to automatically write the system starting from a spec, or can automatically generate a test case from the stack trace of a tricky bug.
-However, this is not available with TLA+.
+However, at the time of this writing this is not available with TLA+.

 I would also recommend reading about the usage of lightweight formal methods at AWS.